SnowfallHD/HW4/README.md

 Smooth left/right movement with arrow keys: We tracked the key presses with boolean variables (leftPressed and rightPressed), and then called our movePlayer method with direction changes everytime those buttons were pressed.
 The result was a smooth look.

+Constant flow of platforms: We noticed in the video demo, the platforms spawning above the doodle were choppy, and they only seemed to spawn above when the platforms below would delete.
+We encorporated a method, ensurePlatformsAbove(), using another method, getTopMostPlatform(), to ensure there was a constantly flow of platforms above.
+This made the game look a lot more smooth, and reinforced the illusion that the screen was moving up.

 ## Design Choices:

 We used the MVC structure and implemented different platform types using separate classes w/ inheritence.